zzonyo/trust-docs-test/source/index.html.md

 |	trailingRate	|	string	|	FALSE	|		|	Trailing rate (only valid for trailing stop order)	|	[0.001,0.050]	|

 Note:<br>
 •	The gap between orderPrice and stopPrice shouldn't exceed the price limit ratio.
-For example, if a limit buy order's price couldn't be higher than 110% of market price, this limitation should be also applicable to orderPrice/stopPrice ratio.<br>
+For example, a limit buy order's price couldn't be higher than 110% of market price, this limitation should be also applicable to orderPrice/stopPrice ratio.<br>
 •	User has to make sure the clientOrderId's uniqueness.
 While the conditional order being triggered, if the clientOrderId is duplicated with another order (within 24hour) coming from same user, the conditional order will fail triggering.<br>
 •	User has to make sure the corresponding account has sufficient fund for triggering this conditional order, otherwise it would cause conditional order triggering failure.<br>
 •	timeInForce enum values: gtc - good till cancel，boc - book or cancel (also called as post only, or book only), ioc - immediate or cancel, fok - fill or kill<br>